Yersinia enterocolitica: Clinical identification

-Y. enterocolitica strains can be identified through the use of stool samples being grown on MacConkey plates and Yersinia Selective Agar.
-The MacConkey plates employ the fact that Y. enterocolitica is non-lactose fermenting, and therefore show up on the plates as 2mm translucent pale colonies.
-On Yersinia Selective Agar plates Y. enterocolitica produces 1.5mm colonies with a dark pink center and translucent border.
+Y. enterocolitica strains can be identified through the use of stool samples being grown on MacConkey plates and Yersinia selective agar.
+The MacConkey plates employ the fact that Y. enterocolitica is non-lactose fermenting, and therefore show up on the plates as 2 mm translucent pale colonies.
+On Yersinia selective agar plates Y. enterocolitica produces 1.5 mm colonies with a dark pink center and translucent border.